georgetournakis/demo-repo/README.md

-this just a bs for a tutorial
+...this just a bs for a tutorial